Strange96/LogOps/README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-In order to run LogOps, you must have:
+In order to run LogOps, you must have the following installed:
 * Docker
 * docker-compose in a version compatible with version 3.7 files.
 E.g. version 1.25.0.
 * python3
+* mvn (maven)
+* jolie - installed in the /usr directory, e.g. /usr/lib/jolie

 To get the entire system, clone this repository along the submodules with: